imranmatin23/RPI4-Ubuntu18.04-Spinnaker-Installation/README.md

 2. To handle memory issue and "Error: Spinnaker: Could not Start Acquisition [-1010]" error run this command (must be done every time, can set it indefinitely by using README steps):
     - $ sudo sh -c 'echo 256 > /sys/module/usbcore/parameters/usbfs_memory_mb'
 3. Don’t use sudo if not necessary
+4. Need to power cycle camera after each acquisition burst.

 ### System Notes